Kershoc/Dumont/services/ioTower/Readme.md

 ![](https://vignette.wikia.nocookie.net/tron/images/b/bb/I.o_tower.jpg/revision/latest/scale-to-width-down/250?cb=20081119180401)

 Central Communication Service for Dumont.
-This ioTower is the central comunications hub for the different microservice clients to talk with each other.
+This ioTower is the central communications hub for the different micro-service clients to talk with each other.
 Any program that wishes to interface with their user does so at this tower.

 Websocket server listens on port 6889.
 Connected clients can subscribe to event rooms.
 Anytime a client sends a message, that message will be checked for an event room.
 If that room exists then the message will be broadcast to any clients subscribed to that event room.